ray-project/ray/doc/source/serve/tutorials/deployment-graph-patterns/conditional.md

 ```

 :::{note}
 `combine` takes in intermediate values from the call graph as the individual arguments, `value1` and `value2`.
 You can also aggregate and pass these intermediate values as a list argument.
 However, this list will contain references the values, rather than the values themselves.
-You must explicitly use `ray.get` to get the actual values before using them.
+You must explicitly use `await` to get the actual values before using them.

 For example:
 ```python